nicolascuello/Stellar-MADE/README.md

 <img src="https://nicolascuello.github.io/Stellar-MADE/images/Flyer-StellarMADE-Winter-Meeting-2024.png" alt="winter meeting seen by midjourney" width="500"/>

-### Job opportunities

-- 03/2024-07/2024: [M2 internship](m2-internship) on circumbinary planets in multiple stellar systems;
-- 03/2024-02/2027: [Postdoc position](postdoc2) on exoplanet stability and observations in multiple stellar systems;
-- 10/2024-09/2027: [PhD grant](PhD-grant) on exoplanet architectures in multiple stellar systems;

 ### Disc Dynamics & Planet Formation Journal Club

-Every Wednesday at 14h30 (CET) we meet online through [Zoom](https://univ-grenoble-alpes-fr.zoom.us/j/7420595901?pwd=NWpxSolzbkRCLoFRTmVHSCtDdXRIUT09) to discuss recent interesting articles from the [arXiv](https://arxiv.org).
+Every Tuesday at 14h00 (CET) we meet online through Zoom to discuss recent interesting articles from the [arXiv](https://arxiv.org).
 This activity is co-organised between two ongoing ERC projects: Stellar-MADE (PI: N. Cuello) and Dust2Planets (PI: F. Ménard).
-We alternate between sessions dedicated to "multiple stellar systems" and sessions dedicated to "dust dynamics and radiative properties".
+We alternate between sessions dedicated to "multiple stellar systems" and sessions dedicated to "dust dynamics and observations".

 The format is the following:
 - a long presentation (15-20 min) followed by discussion;
 - a short one (5 min): quick overview or new idea / 1-2 slides.

-For more information, follow this link: [Stellar-MADE journal club](journalclub).
+For more information, check the [journal club](journalclub) webpage.
-Feel free to get in touch if you are interested.

 <img src="https://nicolascuello.github.io/Stellar-MADE/images/Stellar-MADE-logo.png" alt="Stellar-MADE unofficial logo" width="350"/>